andrewalumkal/SQLBlobShipping/README.md

 ```

 ## Logging table
 A log table (dbo.SQLBlobShippingLog) is used to log all restore operations along with errors.
-The table can be created on any SQL Server instance using the script located in .\src\SQLBlobShipping\SQLScript
+The table can be created on any SQL Server instance using the script located in `.\src\SQLBlobShipping\SQLScript`.
 Once created, the log server / database needs to be configured in a JSON file

 ```JSON